Paul Tutmarc: Career

 As a child, Tutmarc sang in a church choir.
 As pre-teen, he sang and played guitar and banjo, and in his teens, he played Hawaiian-style acoustic steel guitar.
 He worked with a traveling vaudeville troupe.
 In his early 20s, Tutmarc moved to Seattle to work in the dock-area shipyards.
 In the mid-1920s, Tutmarc became known for his tenor voice.
 In the late 1920s, he performed on the radio and in a variety of theaters.

 In the very early 1930s, Tutmarc began teaching guitar and experimenting with the electrification (and amplification) of various instruments including a piano, zither, and a Spanish-style guitar by using a wire-wrapped magnet as a "pickup" that could be amplified through a modified Atwater-Kent brand radio.

 Tutmarc's Audiovox Manufacturing Co. was one of the first firms to produce an electric lap steel guitar, and Tutmarc himself was often the demonstrator and promoter.
 He invented a solid-body electric upright "bull-fiddle" in 1935 but it mainly served as a publicity tool.
 He manufactured lap steel guitars with his own "blade" pickup, and accompanying amplifiers.
 His real claim to fame was the development and marketing of the fretted and solid-body Audiovox Model 736 Bass Fiddle, from 1936, which was designed to be used in a horizontal position.
-That then-radical instrument is considered to be history's earliest electric bass guitar—and one that preceded the far more famous Fender Precision Bass by a decade and a half.
+That then-radical instrument is considered to be history's earliest electric bass guitar—and one that preceded the far more famous Fender Precision Bass by a decade and a half,and possibly also the Gibson bass EB model.
 Tutmarc also manufactured an accompanying bass amplifier, the Audiovox Model 936.

 The Museum of Pop Culture in Seattle has an original Audiovox 736 Bass, found by historian Peter Blecha in the late 1990s.

 In March 2018 an original Audiovox 736 bass, one of four reported to still exist, was sold at auction for US$23,000.

 Tutmarc continued performing until the late 1960s, and he kept on teaching until he died of cancer on September 25, 1972.